 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
-Patients diagnosed with CUP are a diverse group of people and recommended treatment plans vary, so the possible short-term and long-term effects of treatment are different.
+Patients diagnosed with cancer of unknown primary (CUP) are a diverse group of people and recommended treatment plans vary, so the possible short-term and long-term effects of treatment are different.
 In addition, recommended follow-up and long-term prognosis varies from person to person.
 The recommendations in this section are directed primarily at people who are in remission after successful treatment.

 In general, close follow-up care is recommended during the first year after treatment for CUP ends, with physical examinations and routine laboratory tests every 2 months and appropriate x-rays and scans every 3 to 4 months.
 After the first year, follow-up care will continue based on a personalized schedule.

 Cancer rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, occupational therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
 The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent and productive as possible.
 Learn more about cancer rehabilitation.